MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-using-sap-connector.md

 * If you want to use the **When a message is received from SAP** trigger, you must also do the following:

-    * Set up your SAP gateway security permissions (ACLs, `secinfo` and `reginfo` files, visible in Gateway Monitor dialog, T-Code SMGW "Goto -> Expert Functions -> External Security -> Maintenance of ACL Files") with this setting:
+    * Set up your SAP gateway security permissions or Access Control List (ACL), in the `secinfo` and `reginfo` files, visible in Gateway Monitor dialog, T-Code SMGW "Goto -> Expert Functions -> External Security -> Maintenance of ACL Files".
+The following permission setting is required:

     `P TP=LOGICAPP HOST=<on-premises-gateway-server-IP-address> ACCESS=*`